Area of Focus

-Nationally, more than ten million Americans were diagnosed with a serious mental illness in the past year.
 Living with a serious mental health condition can have a profound effect on self-esteem, identity, connections to others, health outcomes, and functioning.
-Despite established effectiveness of EBPs to improve recovery-oriented outcomes for adults experiencing a SMI, few programs deliver these services consistently or with high fidelity.
-Our faculty have provided training, consultation, technical assistance, and fidelity assessments to support sustainable implementation of EBPs that can substantially enhance the functional recovery of individuals living with mental illness.
-We aim to provide communities, clinicians, policy-makers and others in the field with the information and tools they need to incorporate evidence-based practices into their communities or clinical settings.
+Despite proven effectiveness of EBPs for serious mental illness, few programs deliver these services consistently or with high fidelity.
+Our faculty provide training, consultation, technical assistance, and fidelity assessments to support sustainable implementation of EBPs that enhance the recovery of individuals living with serious mental illness.
+We aim to improve the lives, care and outcomes for people living with schizophrenia and other serious mental illnesses and their families by providing communities, clinicians, policy-makers and others in the field with the information and tools they need to incorporate evidence-based practices in their settings.

 What is a serious mental illness?